 3. The Club BOD may act by mail ballot, providing ballots together with a brief description and rationale of the matter to be voted on, which will be mailed to each member of the BOD.
 For purposes of this statement, “mail” or “mailed” shall include electronic mail or virtual.
 Ballots not returned within seven (7) days of the date of mailing to the President shall be counted as abstentions.
 A majority of the quorum votes so cast shall decide the issue.

-4. Memorials shall be initiated by the Care and Concern Chair(s) in the case of a death of an Altrusan’s immediate family or death of an Altrusan, to an organization of the family’s choice.
-The amount is not to exceed $25.
-Upon the death of an Altrusan, the Club may take a collection from the membership to be donated to Altrusa International Foundation or the Altrusa International Foundation Temple, Tx Inc. in the name of the deceased member.
+4. Memorials shall be initiated by the Care and Concern Chair(s) in the case of a death of an Altrusanin the amount of $25 to be donated to Altrusa International Foundation or the Altrusa International Foundation of Temple, TX Inc. in the name of the deceased member.
 Each member is to designate where to send their donation/memorial.
-The Foundation Treasurer will notify the Altrusan/family member so they may send an acknowledgement of the donation/memorial.
+The Foundation Treasurer will notify the Altrusan’s family member so they may send an acknowledgement of the donation/memorial.

 5. The fee for lunch or dinner for guest speakers shall be paid by the Club, if applicable.